dpasca/TinyAIDriver/README.md

 - `fmt`

 ## Code overview

-The actual AI engine is defined in the following sources:
+The actual AI engine, reusable part of this demo, is defined in the following sources:
 - `TA_EvolutionEngine.h`
 - `TA_SimpleNN.h`
 - `TA_Tensor.h`